br0kenpixel/fedora-qemu-gpu-passthrough/README.md

 In order to make this work, there are a few requirements:
 1. You must have **at least 2 GPUs**.
 2. Your CPU should have **at least 4 cores**.
-3. Your hardware configuration must be such that your dGPU is in it's own IOMMU group.

 ### Before starting
 Read these two pages: